cs130-w22/Group-B1/backend/README.md

 ```

 Go to http://localhost:3000/.
 You should see a "Hello World!" message popping up.
 To stop the app, type Ctrl+C in the terminal.

+To confirm for certain that your setup is correct, you can run the test cases, which should all pass (see section on testing).

 ## Linting and Formatting